MicrosoftDocs/Edge-Enterprise/edgeenterprise/deploy-edge-with-configuration-manager.md

 ## Before you begin

 Review the information in [Introduction to application management in Configuration Manager](/sccm/apps/understand/introduction-to-application-management).
-This application management article will help you understand the terminology used in this article and is a guide to preparing your site to install applications.
+This application management article helps you understand the terminology used in this article and is a guide to preparing your site to install applications.

 Download the Microsoft Edge Enterprise installation files (**MicrosoftEdgeDevEnterpriseX64.msi** and/or **MicrosoftEdgeDevEnterpriseX86.msi**) from the [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise).